-With Paula out of the “environment consciousness”, Thomas takes the opportunity to cross the room, goes to the balcony and indicates to Paula that he “will be outside” with a hand gesture, she gives a thumbs up, accepting the proposition, and continues the phone conversation.
+With Paula out of the “environmental consciousness”, Thomas takes the opportunity to cross the room, goes to the balcony, and indicates to Paula that he “will be outside” with a hand gesture.
+She gives a thumbs up, accepts the proposition, and continues the phone conversation.

 Revelation by starlight.

-The icy air and the echoes of the streets in the incipient night greet Thomas at the balcony, a new sip of beer and a controlled sigh do not deliver the calm that the movement was intended for.
+The icy air and the echoes of the streets in the incipient night greet Thomas on the balcony, a new sip of beer and a controlled sigh do not deliver the calm that the movement was intended to grant.

 Nor does the night seem to have endowed the stars with the loving light of hope that guided so many chosen ones and prophets in other eras.

-The click of the lighter in Gloria’s hand leads Thomas to turn towards his neighbour’s balcony, there she is enjoying a puff of a cigarette.
+The click of the lighter in Gloria’s hand leads Thomas to turn towards his neighbor’s balcony, where she is enjoying a puff of a cigarette.

 – Thomas – She says.